echinopscis/echinopscis.github.io/pages/contributing.md

 ## Ideas for potential contributions

-- Evaluation of the software using an existing group of collaborators
+- Evaluation of the software as a tool for research management, either as a lone researcher or with a group of collaborators
 - Documentation of working practices - especially those defining information resources that need to be searched and linked, and data repositories which need to be populated as part of the publication process
 - Definition of requirements
 - Plugin development, e.g.: